vimagick/dockerfiles/webkit/README.md

-A simple web-service for rendering javascript-enabled website.
+A simple web-service based on PhantomJS for rendering javascript-enabled website.

 ## server